Ronmi/react-boilerplate/README.md

 - test environment based on `enzyme`, `karma`, `mocha`, `chai` and `sinon`
 - test coverage support
 - `sinon-chai` and `chai-as-promised` for testing asynchronized requests
+- few helper scripts in `package.json`

 For newly created project, it adds even more

 - two `webpack` configuration to pack your files with/without compressing
 - a `Hello world` application with test codes
 - git ignorance setting file
+- `browser-sync` for showing your modification on-the-fly

 It's suggested to install these packages globally.
 - typescript